CerenAltay/ceren-dev-blog/src/pages/welcome-to-the-blog/index.md

 ---
-title: Welcome to the Blog!
+title: Welcome to my Blog!
 date: "2018-07-01"
 featuredImage: './featured.jpg'
 ---

-Welcome to the new blog, I hope you enjoy your stay!
-This is an example of how you can control what excerpt shows up.
+Welcome to my blog, <!--I hope you enjoy your stay!--> I built this blog by using GatsbyJS and Netlify that deploys directly from a Github repo, it also uses ReactJS.
+Content is currently work in progress.
+Soon you'll be seeing my recent and past articles/tutorials in this blog and maybe some couple of tips and tricks that might help you, if you want to build a blog like this.
+Stay tuned!'.

 <!-- end -->